Introduction to quantum groups: 16a. Matrix models

 \begin{theorem} Given an inner faithful model $\pi:C(G)\to M_K(C(T))$, we have

 where $\int_G^r=(\varphi\circ\pi)^{*r}$, with $\varphi=tr\otimes\int_T$ being the random matrix trace. \end{theorem}

-\begin{proof} As a first observation, there is an obvious similarity here with the Woronowicz construction of the Haar measure, explained in section 1 above.
+\begin{proof} As a first observation, there is an obvious similarity here with the Woronowicz construction of the Haar measure from \cite{wo1}, explained in chapter 3.
 In fact, the above result holds more generally for any model $\pi:C(G)\to B$, with $\varphi\in B^*$ being a faithful trace.
 With this picture in hand, the Woronowicz construction simply corresponds to the case $\pi=id$, and the result itself is therefore a generalization of Woronowicz's result.

-In order to prove now the result, we can proceed as in section 1.
+In order to prove now the result, we can proceed as in chapter 3.
 If we denote by $\int_G'$ the limit in the statement, we must prove that this limit converges, and that we have:

 It is enough to check this on the coefficients of corepresentations, and if we let $v=u^{\otimes k}$ be one of the Peter-Weyl corepresentations, we must prove that we have: